Are you interested in joining a program where you can grow and learn to become a leader?

 - Personal Goals: What do you anticipate learning from the research project, and from your faculty mentor?
 How does this connect with your future plans?
 How will receiving this scholarship make a difference in your life?

 - Financial Plan: Awards of $1,000 - $3,000 are available to Dorothy Goodwin Scholars.
 How do you anticipate to use this award, both personal and project-related?
+Does your project already have additional funding?
 Include a table that summarizes your financial plan.

 Faculty mentors will submit the following: